open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 1. Go to Release-<Version>/access_agent folder, compile ffmpeg with libfdk_acc with below command:

         compile_ffmpeg_with_libfdkaac.sh
 > **Note**: This compiling script need install all dependencies for ffmpeg with libfdk_aac.
-If that's not expected on deployment machines, please run it on other proper machine.
+If that is not expected on deployment machines, please run it on other proper machine.

 2. Copy all output libraries under ffmpeg_libfdkaac_lib folder to Release-<Version>/access_agent/lib to replace the exsiting ones.